 In late spring, 26-year-old singer-songwriter Mitski Miyawaki released Puberty 2, a carefully-arranged, lucid and gruelling mind-map of the everyday search for happiness and stability.
 Mitski’s compositional chops have progressed in leaps and bounds, taking us in the record’s short-but-sour thirty-one minutes from rumbling drum machines and blaring horns in opener ‘Happy’ through a subversion of classic indie rock tropes underscoring the pains of a culture-clashing relationship in ‘Your Best American Girl’, a highlight of the album and the year.
-Lyrically, Mitski looks past narratives of heartbreak or love, instead she explores the complicated spaces in between, where ‘a loving feeling’ can still leave you feeling alone.
+Lyrically, Mitski looks past narratives of heartbreak or love, instead exploring the complicated spaces in between, where ‘a loving feeling’ can still leave you feeling alone.
 “Happiness fucks you”, she writes in the liner notes.
 Direct but nuanced, sophisticated but heart-wrenching – Puberty 2 is Mitski’s best yet and one of the year’s finest too.

 – Joe Casson